 Skiing and snowboarding off the groomed runs and in deep powder is one of the most exciting and appealing parts of the sport.
 However, if you decide to leave the groomed trails you are voluntarily accepting the risk of a deep snow immersion accident.
 A deep snow or tree well immersion accident occurs when a skier or rider falls into an area of deep unconsolidated snow and becomes immobilized and suffocates.
 Deaths resulting from these kinds of accidents are referred to as a NARSID or Non-Avalanche Related Snow Immersion Death.

 Pursuant to the Colorado Ski Safety Act, the ski area assumes no responsibility for skiers going beyond the ski area boundary.
 Areas beyond the ski area boundary are not patrolled or maintained.
 Avalanches, unmarked obstacles and other natural hazards exist.
 Be aware: the backcountry avalanche hazard may be extreme.
 Rescue in the backcountry, if available, is the responsibility of the Summit County Sheriff.
-It will be costly, may take time and is not a situation you want to be in.
+It will be costly, may take time.
+For current local weather and avalanche conditions, contact the Colorado Avalanched Information Center hotline sponsored by the Summit County Sheriff’s Office at 970.668.0600.
+BE ADVISED.
+BE SAFE.

 FREESTYLE TERRAIN WARNINGS & INSTRUCTIONS: